nhsconnect/CareConnectAPI/pages/explore/api_medication_immunization.md

 ---
 title: Medication | Immunization
 keywords: getcarerecord, structured, rest, immunization
-tags: [fhir, rest, clinical, familymemberhistory,development]
+tags: [fhir, rest, medication, familymemberhistory,api]
 sidebar: accessrecord_rest_sidebar
 permalink: api_medication_immunization.html
 summary: Describes the event of a patient being administered a vaccination or a record of a vaccination as reported by a patient, a clinician or another party and may include vaccine reaction information and what vaccination protocol was followed.